-Time has shown us that upgrading from Windows 7 or Windows 8.x to Windows 10 isn’t going as smoothly as planned.
-A lot of users receive various error codes which prevent them from downloading and installing Windows 10 normally.
+Time has shown us that upgrading to Windows 10 isn’t going as smoothly as planned.
+A lot of users receive various error codes that prevent them from downloading and installing Windows 10 normally.

 One of these errors is error code 80200056, which prevents users from downloading Windows 10.
 In this fix guide, we’re going to help you solve this problem.